dojo/docs/dojo/NodeList-traverse.rst

 siblings
 ---------
-Returns all subling elements for nodes in this dojo.NodeList.
+Returns all sibling elements for nodes in this dojo.NodeList.
 Optionally takes a query to filter the sibling elements.

 **Note**: the optional query can only be single-expression CSS rule.
 For example, ".thinger" or